TestardR/Gatsby-GraphQL-Blog_App/src/pages/33-post-thirtyThree/index.md

 date: '2019-08-20'
 time: '☕️ 3 min read'
 title: 'JS #1: What are Scopes ?'
-summary: 'We take a look at how scope works.'
+summary: 'We take a look at how scope works with Kyle Simpson'
 ---

 This article was done using my notes from Kyles Simpson, 2014, Scope and Closures.
 It is a part of a very well written serie on Javascript that every developer should take a look at.